This brief tutorial shows students and new users how to replace LibreOffice productivity suite with OpenOffice on Ubuntu desktops.

 To uninstall LibreOffice from Ubuntu systems, run the commands below to update your system.

 sudo apt-get update

-Then run the commands below to completely remove LibreOffice from your Ubuntu computer.
+Then, run the commands below to remove LibreOffice from your Ubuntu computer.

 sudo apt-get -y remove --purge libreoffice* libexttextcat-data* && sudo apt-get -y autoremove

 After removing LibreOffice from your computer, run the commands below to download OpenOffice packages.

 For the 32-bit version, run the commands below.
 As of the time of this writing, 4.1.2 was the latest version of OpenOffice.